 5) Relax, You Will See Wildlife

-Let go of your expectations and enjoy each of the surprising moments to get the most out of your trip.
+Let go of your expectations & enjoy each surprising moment to get the most out of your trip.

-Let go of your expectations and enjoy each of the surprising moments to get the most out of your trip.
+We always say the best way to visit Alaska is to let go of your expectations.
+Enjoy each of the surprising moments to get the most out of your trip.
 The likelihood of seeing the wildlife you are looking for is high, but if your big-ticket item doesn’t happen, think of it as a perfect opportunity to return.

 6) Don’t Keep the Great Land to Yourself